Burkina Faso presidential guard seize president and PM

 "I am against this repression of our members of government just a month before the election," said protester Idrissa Pasoba, shouting above the crowd.

-Leaders of the Balai Citoyen, a citizens movement that was instrumental in organizing the protests against Compaore in October, called its supporters onto the streets in protest.
+Leaders of the Balai Citoyen, a citizens movement which was instrumental in organizing the protests against Compaore in October, called its supporters onto the streets in protest.

 Private station Radio Omega said on social media that presidential guard soldiers had fired warning shots outside the studio and forced journalists to shut down transmission.
 Several other Burkinabe radio stations also appeared to have stopped transmitting.